Korg Triton: Availability

-Except for the Triton Taktile, all models of the Korg Triton model range have been discontinued by the manufacturer.
+All pre-2007 models of the Korg Triton model range had been discontinued by the manufacturer as of 2008.

+Nowadays, the Triton Taktile has remained in production.

 Today, the Best Of Triton Soundbanks can be found on Korg's website as downloadable programs for the Korg Krome workstation, KORG Pa4X Professional arranger, KRONOS as well as an in app purchasable soundbank for the full version of the korg sound module for iOS.
 On December 26, 2019, Korg released a VST plugin replicating the Korg Triton, including all factory patches & waveforms, and the full collection of EXB-PCM expansions.